Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

-Low volatility stocks delivered 16.17% CAGR vs Nifty's 10.42% with 22% less risk.
-Complete tax-aware analysis using 18+ years of data including ROE and EPS growth tracking.
+Low volatility stocks delivered 12.38% CAGR vs Nifty's 10.42% with 20% less risk.
+Complete tax-aware analysis using 18+ years of data covering NSE-listed stocks including ROE and EPS growth tracking.

 📊 KEY FINDINGS AT A GLANCE